Steward Quit Job to Save Trails in Nation’s Oldest Wilderness

 “We have to keep 4 vehicles, I feel a little guilty about that,” Melissa says.
 Two heavy-duty trucks for crossing the river.
 Two more at Gila Hot Springs Resort up the road, where they sometimes have to hike a path and cross a foot bridge to leave for work.

-Oliver is the facilities manager at the National Park Services Gila Cliff Dwellings Monument; Melissa divides her time between ranch work and massage to pay the bills and her true vocation: Volunteer Trails Coordinator for Heart of the Gila, a local non-profit dedicated to the ecological, social, economic and cultural values of rivers and bioregions of the Southwest.
+Oliver is the facilities manager at the National Park Services Gila Cliff Dwellings Monument; Melissa divides her time between ranch work and massage to pay the bills and her true vocation: a Volunteer Trails Coordinator currently affiliated with Gila Backcountry Horsemen.

-Heart of the Gila was the non-profit willing to support Melissa’s vision of restoring the legacy trails of the Gila Wilderness.
-“I spent a couple of years looking for a collaborator and was surprised to find few groups are interested in trails.”
+Melissa’s goal is to work with nonprofit organizations willing to support her vision of restoring the legacy trails of the Gila Wilderness.
+In her first two years shopping around for a trails partner, “I was surprised to find how few groups are interested in trails.”

 This 558,000-acre Gila Wilderness is the country’s oldest, named wilderness by the Forest Service in 1924 on the urging of Aldo Leopold, the famous conservationist who spent much of his early career in New Mexico and had his famous encounter with a wolf in 1912 in the then unnamed Gila.
 Forty years later, the Gila was included in wilderness officially designated by Congress in the Wilderness Act of 1964.